sut-LLM/sut-llm.github.io/_modules/week-04.md

 ---
 week: 4
-title: Adapting LLMs to new tasks or domains
+title: Adapting LLMs to new tasks or domains I
 ---

 Mehr 23